ALLIED CRITICAL METALS INC

 Unique high grade and metallurgical properties differentiates the project helping to make it a low-cost producer, as this deposit is ferberite, para-magnetic version of tungsten with initial metallurgy showing 95% recovery.

-ALLIED CRITICAL METALS
+ALLIED CRITICAL METALS INC

 BORRALHA TUNGSTEN